 Keep a lookout for the rare Black-faced impala, found only here

 We sadly stopped visiting the park in 2002 as the bungalows, restaurants, air conditioners and ablutions were not adequately maintained.
-Namibia Wildlife Resorts have, however, upgraded all the facilities - with a more than doubling of fees of course - but the Park is still much more affordable than the East African safari lodges or the private lodges.
+Namibia Wildlife Resorts did, however, upgrade all the facilities - with a more than doubling of fees of course - but the Park is still much more affordable than the East African safari lodges or the private lodges.

+In 2009 we ventured back to the park and the decor is more appropriate for an African Game Reserve and all the air conditioners were new and working.
 Namutoni, in our opinion, is still not a nice camp as the waterhole is not productive in terms of game sightings and the accommodation, even though it has been upgraded, is expensive for what you get.

-You will notice from the rates that there is a low-season and a high-season - November to May is the low-season with lower rates while June to October is high season.
+Etosha has a low-season and a high-season - November to May is the low-season with lower rates while June to October is high season.

+Don't think there are no animals in the park during the low-season because there are plenty - you have to drive around to find them!
 The low-season is also a great time for birders as the park gets hundreds of thousands of flamingos, pelicans and other water birds in addition to the bushveld birds.

 To see some of our photographs please visit our Etosha